 - Preferences.
 Cookies can tell us which language you prefer and what your communication preferences are.
 They can help you fill out forms on our Sites more easily.
 They also provide you with features, insights, and customized content.

-Below you may find a list of cookies that may be stored in your browser while visiting our website and a link to a help page on the related third party’s site with information on how to opt-out from that cookie.
-While we do our best to keep this table updated, please note that the number and names of cookies, pixels and other technologies may change from time to time.
+Below you may find a list of cookies that may be stored in your browser while visiting our website and a link to a help page for each one with more information.

 5. How can you control cookies